 That being said, the appearance of artificial intelligence and it’s taking over some tasks can end up in some positions dissolving and deemed pointless.
-Like this, some recruitment team might have a severance written than in their company file for the futures to come.
+Like this, some recruitment teams might have a severance written than in their company file for the future to come.
 It’s estimated that machines will replace nearly 16% of HR jobs in the next 8 years.

-Despite this, the installment of an efficient artificial intelligence system gives the HR reps to more productively focus on hiring the right person for the job, scroll through even more online resumes and talent groups, and zoom in on the more essential tasks in need of completion.
-You can check out the article to learn more on “How Technology Is Changing Human Resource Management”.
+Despite this, the instalment of an efficient artificial intelligence system gives the HR reps to more productively focus on hiring the right person for the job, scroll through even more online resumes and talent groups, and zoom in on the more essential tasks in need of completion.
+You can check out the article to learn more about "How Technology Is Changing Human Resource Management".

 Below, we have shared some common pros of establishing artificial intelligence and the ways it would streamline recruiting processes and bring new blood to the company.